AropetJ/alx-backend-storage/0x01-NoSQL/README.md

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 ### General
--What NoSQL means
+- What NoSQL means
--What is difference between SQL and NoSQL
+- What is difference between SQL and NoSQL
--What is ACID
+- What is ACID
--What is a document storage
+- What is a document storage
--What are NoSQL types
+- What are NoSQL types
--What are benefits of a NoSQL database
+- What are benefits of a NoSQL database
--How to query information from a NoSQL database
+- How to query information from a NoSQL database
--How to insert/update/delete information from a NoSQL database -How to use MongoDB
+- How to insert/update/delete information from a NoSQL database
+- How to use MongoDB

 ## Requirements
 ### MongoDB Command File